-The shiny green, scalloped leaves and brilliant flowers enliven any situation and care for flaming katy is a breeze.
+The shiny green, scalloped leaves and brilliant flowers enliven any situation, and care for flaming katy is a breeze.
 Discover how to grow flaming katy plants and charge up your interior with some vibrant tones and unique foliage.

 Information on Flaming Katy Kalanchoe

-The plants require well drained soil and prefer drier conditions.
-Flaming katy houseplants that get overwatered will show their displeasure with yellowing, dropping leaves and rotten stems.
+The plants require well-drained soil and prefer drier conditions.
+Flaming katy houseplants that get overwatered will show their displeasure with yellowing, dropping leaves, and rotten stems.

 How to Grow Flaming Katy Plants

 Growing this plant from seed is not recommended.
 Starts are relatively cheap and thrive and grow quickly in sun to part shade.
 Lower light conditions promote greener foliage and the plants will still fill with blooms.
-Flaming katy kalanchoe needs at least 6 weeks of shorter days and up to 12 for more compact blooms.
+Flaming katy kalanchoe needs at least six weeks of shorter days and up to 12 for more compact blooms.

 Use a sandy potting mix for container outdoor plants and amend garden beds with plenty of grit to ensure drainage.
-You rarely need to water unless you have endlessly hot dry days.
+You rarely need to water unless you have endlessly hot, dry days.
 Apply water from the base of the plant to prevent water spotting and rot on the leaves.
-Allow the top of the soil completely dry out before watering again.
+Allow the top of the soil to completely dry out before watering again.